Don Williams: Solo career

 After the Pozo-Seco Singers disbanded, Williams briefly worked outside the music industry.
 Soon, however, Williams resumed his career in music.
 In December 1971, Williams signed on as a songwriter for Jack Clement with Jack Music Inc. In 1972, Williams inked a contract with JMI Records as a solo country artist.
 His 1974 song "We Should Be Together" reached number five, and he signed with ABC/Dot Records.
-At the height of the country and western boom in the UK in 1976, he had top-forty pop chart hits with "You're My Best Friend" and "I Recall a Gypsy Woman".
+In 1975, with the release of his 4th album, he saw 2 Country #1's.
+The title track "You're My Best Friend" on June 21st, and "(Turn Out the Light And) Love Me Tonight" on Nov 1, 1975.
+At the height of the country and western boom in the UK in 1976, he had top-40 pop chart hits with "You're My Best Friend" and "I Recall a Gypsy Woman".

-His first single with ABC/Dot, "I Wouldn't Want to Live If You Didn't Love Me," became a number one hit, and was the first of a string of top ten hits he had between 1974 and 1991.
-Only four of his 46 singles did not make it to the top ten during that time.
+His first single with ABC/Dot, "I Wouldn't Want to Live If You Didn't Love Me", became a number-one hit, and was the first of a string of top-10 hits he had between 1974 and 1991.
+Only four of his 46 singles did not make it to the top 10 during that time.

-"I Believe in You", written by Roger Cook and Sam Hogin, was Williams' eleventh number one on the country chart.
-It was his only Top 40 chart entry in the U.S., where it peaked at number 24.
-It was also a hit in Australia, New Zealand and Europe.
+"I Believe in You", written by Roger Cook and Sam Hogin, was Williams' 11th number one on the country chart.
+It was his only top-40 chart entry in the U.S., where it peaked at number 24.
+It was also a hit in Australia, New Zealand, and Europe.